 - Affective-motivational, which is involved in the emotional processing of pain.

 - Cognitive-evaluative, which is the conscious interpretation of the pain signal.

 These dimensions are balanced in acute pain.

-However, with chronic pain, the sensory-discriminative dimension diminishes while the affective-motivational dimension becomes dominant.
+However, the sensory-discriminative dimension diminishes with chronic pain while the affective-motivational dimension becomes dominant.
 As a result, pain is less localized, and the risk for psychological consequences increases.

 The same principle applies to the cognitive-evaluative dimension, which includes attention and memory.
 Both can affect the way a person experiences pain.